 Another thing is to check is whether or not your lease will automatically renew at the end of a fixed-term.
 Even if your lease has a set end period, you may still need to provide advance notice that you plan to terminate your lease once your rental period is over.

 2. Write the letter

 After you’ve figured out when you are allowed to end your lease, it’s time to write the lease termination letter.
 Some important items to include are your name, the date, your rental property’s address, and the required amount of notice outlined in your lease or by state law.

 3. Provide the letter to your landlord

-After you’ve written the letter and ensured that the information is accurate, it’s time to deliver it to your landlord.
+After you’ve written the letter and ensured that the information is accurate, it’s time to deliver it to your landlord or property manager.
 Don’t forget to deliver the letter so you provide your landlord with proper notice.
 If you don’t, you will be violating your lease terms and may face legal repercussions.